 Here are the most important LightGBM parameters:

-1. max_depth – Similar to XGBoost, this parameter instructs the trees to not grow beyond the specified depth.
+- max_depth – Similar to XGBoost, this parameter instructs the trees not to go grow beyond the specified depth.
 A higher value increases the chances for the model to overfit.

-2. num_leaves – This parameter is very important in terms of controlling the complexity of the tree.
-The value should be less than 2^(max_depth) as a leaf-wise tree is much deeper than a depth-wise tree for a set number of leaves.
+- num_leaves – This parameter is very important in terms of controlling the complexity of the tree.
+The value should be less than 2^(max_depth), as a leaf-wise tree is much deeper than a depth-wise tree for a set number of leaves.
 Hence, a higher value can induce overfitting.

-3. min_data_in_leaf – The parameter is used for controlling overfitting.
+- min_data_in_leaf – The parameter is used to control overfitting.
 A higher value can stop the tree from growing too deep but can also lead the algorithm to learn less (underfitting).
 According to the LightGBM’s official documentation, as a best practice, it should be set to the order of hundreds or thousands.

 Tradeoff between model performance and training time

 When working with machine learning models, one big aspect involved in the experimentation phase is the baseline requirement of resources to train a complex model.
-While some might have access to some great hardware, often people have limitations to what they can use.
+While some might have access to some great hardware, people often have limitations on what they can use.

-Let us quickly dummy datasets with sample sizes from 1,000 all the way to 20,000 samples.
+Let us quickly create dummy datasets with sample sizes from 1,000 all the way to 20,000 samples.
 We’ll take a test size of 20% from each of the dummy datasets to measure model performance.
-For every iteration having different sample sizes stepped up by 1,000 samples, we want to check how much time it takes for an XGBoost Classifier to train in comparison to a LightGBM Classifier.
+For every iteration having different sample sizes stepped up by 1,000 samples, we want to check how much time it takes for an XGBoost classifier to train in comparison to a LightGBM classifier.

 import neptune